British Prime Minister

-The Challenge: Could anything be discovered about this visit?
-When did it occur?
+Could anything be discovered about this visit?
+When did it take place?
 What was it all about?
 And so on.

-The sources consulted: principally, Daily editions of The Globe and Mail (Toronto, Ontario, Canada) published between 1 Sep 1923 and 31 Oct 1923, with queries to wikipedia.
+Following general queries to wikipedia, daily editions of The Globe and Mail (Toronto, Ontario, Canada) which were published between 1 September 1923 and 31 October 1923 were surveyed.

-The results: David Lloyd George had been both a much revered and a much villified Prime Minister of the United Kingdom during later years of the Great War and the early reconstruction period, serving from 6 Dec 1916 until 19 Oct 1922.
-Following his Liberal party's defeat in the fall of 1922, Lloyd George arranged to tour North America, and he visited Toronto on 10 October 1923.
-He sailed from England to New York, early in October, and travelled leisurely to Toronto, and then beyond.
+David Lloyd George had been both a much revered and a much reviled Prime Minister of the United Kingdom during the later years of the Great War and the early reconstruction period.
+He served in this Office from 6 December 1916 until 19 October 1922.
+Following his Liberal party's defeat in the fall of 1922, Lloyd George arranged a tour of North America, and he visited Toronto on 10 October 1923.
+He sailed from England, to New York early in October, and travelled leisurely to Toronto, and then extended his travels beyond.

-Dozens of additional articles published in The Globe and Mail during the search period provide more detail about the lead-up and planning for Lloyd George's visit, and about other stops he made from the time he left England until he returned home.
-I suspect that the other Toronto newspapers of the day - The Daily Star and The Telegram, being papers with a different political slant than The Globe and Mail, would offer different insight in to the events of the day, and it's lead-up and aftermath.
+Dozens of additional articles published in The Globe and Mail during the search period noted above provide more detail about the lead-up and planning for Lloyd George's visit, and about other stops he made from the time he left England until he returned home to England.
+It is strongly suspected that the other Toronto newspapers of the day - The Daily Star and The Telegram, both being papers with a different political slant than had The Globe and Mail, would offer different insight in to the events of the day, and it's lead-up, and the aftermath.

-It's also probable that surveys of newspapers published in other places - places like Ottawa, Montreal, and New York, for instance, and any other place that Lloyd George visited or passed through, might yield more facts.
+It's also probable that surveys of newspapers published in the period in other places - places such as Ottawa, Montreal, and New York, for instance, and any other place that Lloyd George visited or passed through, might yield more interesting facts.

 "Wonderful!
 Thank you!
 Now we need to consider who in the family took that photograph"